10 Coping Strategies for Mental Health During Recovery

 Your treatment plan exists for a reason.
 Appointments, medication schedules, counseling sessions, check-ins.
 These aren’t just boxes to check.
 They’re the structure that supports your recovery.

-People who stay engaged in their outpatient treatment consistently show better long-term outcomes.
+People who stay engaged in their outpatient Suboxone treatment program consistently show better long-term outcomes.
 When life gets busy or you start feeling better, it can be tempting to pull back.
 That’s often when staying engaged matters most.

 If something in your plan isn’t working, talk to your provider.
 Plans can be adjusted.
 What matters is staying in the conversation.